+When Mark set out to make a maple-capped guitar he decided the basic sound elements had to be there.. mahogany body & neck, eastern maple cap, TOM bridge and stud tail, humbuckers, and the same control layout as the classic, LesPaul.
+Of course he had to screw with the look, so he incorporated an old design and melded it with the basic LP shape, adding a 6-in-line headstock just to enrage the purists.
+(He's like that.)
+And surprisingly.. it worked!
 The McQueen is not a carbon copy of the originals, but it sounds quite a bit like them when the right pickups are used.
 It's a smaller, more focused sound, which is great for playing blistering solos and low register riffs.
 Because you're essentially 'muting' the guitar by laminating it, the result is often a less resonant, more controllable sound.
-I added tone chambers to my design, because I wanted a touch more resonance than I was getting, but it's still a very recognizable sound.
+Mark added tone chambers to his design, because he wanted a touch more resonance, but it's still makes familiar noise.